Home » Travel Stories » Newfoundland & Labrador » Whale Watching in Newfoundland

 Newfoundland feels like the opposite of frictionless travel, and that is part of why I keep coming back.

 The weather changes without apology.
 The wildlife follows its own timing.
-Nothing here really bends to convenience, which makes the good moments feel earned.
+Nothing here bends to convenience, which makes the good moments feel earned.

 This island rewards patience.
 When you stop rushing the shot, you start noticing other things: the colour of a deep-water breach, the texture of lichen on sea stacks, the stillness before a boat leaves harbour, the value of a conversation with a local fisherman.
-Newfoundland never really asks you to conquer it.
-It asks you to pay attention.

 Frequently Asked Questions about Whale Watching